What we access

 Contact for data questions

-For any questions about how we handle your Google data, contact us at support@[DOMAIN TBD].
+For any questions about how we handle your Google data, contact us via the support page.